jpgsaraceni/Lets-Go/README.md

 ## Running the programs

 I used [The Go Playground](https://play.golang.org/) to test my codes.
+With [Go instaled](https://golang.org/dl/) in your machine, you can also enter `go run SOURCE_FILE_NAME` in the terminal.

 ## What I've used so far

+Each directory in this repo is a module of the course, containing my notes from the lessons and the activities.
-I'll try to summarize what I learned and practiced during the course:
+Here I'll try to summarize other important points asides the content directly in the modules:

 ### Package